 Time Management to Self-Management

 What can we do to overcome deceiving ourselves?
 First, we must accept that life is full of exciting and enticing distractions.
 Store owners in malls know how easy it is to distract us.
 They use “sales,” “free” items’ indirect costs, and other gimmicks to get our attention.
 Meanwhile, mobile devices meant to help us manage our lives more effectively, control many folks, as social media’s addiction rises.
-To be sure, these distractions contribute to spending time on non important matters.
+To be sure, these distractions contribute to spending time on unimportant matters.

 Second, we must reject the notion of “time management.”
 The idea of “time management” has been around for many years.
-Sadly, that term creates a false impression that helps us deflect our ineffectiveness.
+That term creates a false impression that helps us deflect our ineffectiveness.
 We must accept that nobody can manage time because time is fixed and uncontrollable.
-We can control only ourselves and what we do in available time.
+We can control only ourselves and what we do in the available time.
 And we must own our actions and inactions.

 Reference to “time management” is more appropriately “self-management.”
-We must apply the same skills to manage us as we use to manage others: goal setting, planning, delegating, organizing, directing, and controlling.
+Thus, we must apply the same skills to manage us as we use to manage others: goal setting, planning, delegating, organizing, directing, and controlling.
 When we accept that we will never have more than 24 hours daily, we will not have an issue with time.

 Ten Self Management Ideas

 - Develop a plan-do-control cycle approach to doing tasks.
 Start with a goal, work out the steps to do the goal, identify control points to check how you are doing, and adjust as needed.

 - Learn to work for either time or task.
 Sometimes, you want to work on a project until you finish—like tomorrow’s homework.
 That’s working for “task.”
 However, when you go on Facebook, Twitter, other social media, and emails, set a time, and stop when the time expires.
 That’s working for time.